 - For new streaming endpoints, you can enable CDN simply by creating a new endpoint; for existing streaming endpoints, you need to first stop the endpoint and then enable/disable the CDN.

-- Standard streaming endpoint can only be configured using Verizon Standard CDN provider using Azure management portal.
+- Standard streaming endpoint can only be configured using Verizon Standard CDN provider using Azure classic portal.
 However, you can enable other Azure CDN providers using REST APIs.

 Configure CDN profile